Grow Your Own Live Fish Food – 4 Easy Types

 You will need to grow daphnia food if you want to grow daphnia.

-To do this, find a glass or translucent container (a small unused aquarium would work perfectly).
-This container should be placed near bright light but away from direct sunlight.
+To grow food for daphnia, find a glass or translucent container (a small unused aquarium would work perfectly).
+You should place this container near bright light but away from direct sunlight.

-Add to the container lettuce, spirulina, or delicious farm animal dung.
+To the container, add lettuce, spirulina, yeast or best, farm animal dung.
 Fill your container with conditioned water and your choice of the mentioned ingredients.
-Let this mixture ripen a few days near bright light and then add your daphnia.
+Let this mixture ripen a few days near bright light to turn a light green and then add your daphnia.

-If you are successful, in no time, your foul green water will be filled with ugly jumping water critters.
-Lucky you.
+If you are successful, in no time, your green water will be filled with daphnia.

 A Bloodworm – (ugg)